spc-files/TuyaLocalGate/README.md

 First things first.
 This sketch has been written with the help of AI.

 The primary purpose of (the rubber duck) this sketch is to control Tuya light switches (protocol version 3.3) through ESP8266 based on Arduino IDE.
-You will need three things (besides Tuya-compatible light switch):
+You will need four things (besides Tuya-compatible light switch):

 LAN IP-address of the gate;